Hawks vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Additional Hawks Insights & Trends

-- Atlanta is 3-7 against the spread and 5-5 overall in its past 10 contests.
+- Atlanta has two wins against the spread, and is 4-6 overall, in its last 10 games.

-- Six of the Hawks' past 10 outings have hit the over.
+- The Hawks have hit the over in five of their past 10 outings.

-- The Hawks' 118.4 points per game are seven more points than the 111.4 the Celtics give up to opponents.
+- The Hawks put up an average of 118.4 points per game, seven more points than the 111.4 the Celtics allow to opponents.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.